Leadership: Next StepsPosted on Jul 3 2014

 Laura Reddick is a philosopher, creative, and integral ecologist.
 She has a professional background in project management, research, analysis, and events, but is most passionate about the intersections between leadership, ecology, and spirituality and how those intersections can help create a better future.
 Her superpower is that she is able to move ideas from inception to manifestation and help others do the same.
 Laura is currently the Program Manager for CIIS Public Programs and Performances.

-Archive, Latest News, News, Public Programs & Performances
+Archive, News, News Front, Public Programs & Performances